alexbarcelo/andcrypter/README.md

-# Android enCrypter for External Storage Tools
+# Android Encryption Manager for External Storage

 This tool, called `andcrypter`, is aimed to use the adopted storage (which is, in principle, associated to a one and only physical device) from Linux and/or several